GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ### Configure the Policy
-We will now create a policy.
+Now a policy should be created.
 This policy is the configuration in the `DEPLOYER` project to only allow images to be deployed to GKE clusters in this project that have been attested by the attestor from the `ATTESTOR` project.

 For that, do the following: